Debra-J/quendor/README-DEV.md

 ## Project Code Quality

+For static type checking, I'm using the [mypy](http://mypy-lang.org/) tool, which seems to be largely the standard.
+In using this, I've set it up to install all suggested stub packages automatically if any particular dependencies provide typing support packages.

 I'm using [flake8](https://pypi.org/project/flake8/) for this project.
 This kind of tools is an aggregator that brings together various linters and executes them.
 Each linter provides certain error codes.
 Out-of-the box you get the following linters:

 - [pyflakes](https://pypi.org/project/pyflakes/); generates F codes